choilab/BTN707-CompGen/1-CAS9-offfinder/README.md

 - we found CRISPR gDNA software(from Genious) which can find whole information about input gDNA.
 - so, we thought our project is combining Genious and OFFinder called "How is suit gDNA to CRISPR"
 - we made more detailed project flow.

+24 Nov. presentation
+- What is CAS OFFinder
+- How it works
+- What are the advantages
+- Analysis of the results from two different software i.e. Geneious prime and CRISPR RGEN tools